Seiren Games Network (SERG) Price Reaches $0.0018 on Major Exchanges

 Seiren Games Network Profile

-Seiren Games Network’s launch date was March 23rd, 2022.
+Seiren Games Network was first traded on March 23rd, 2022.
 Seiren Games Network’s total supply is 200,000,000 tokens.
+Seiren Games Network’s official website is serg.network.
 Seiren Games Network’s official Twitter account is @official_aok21 and its Facebook page is accessible here.
-Seiren Games Network’s official website is serg.network.

 Seiren Games users are owners of all the gaming assets they have.
 All in-game characters and equipment will be in the form of NFTs, which are verifiable assets on the blockchain.